Digital Media Studies, Minor

 Academic Requirements

 Students in the Minor of Digital Media Studies complete 18 credit hours of courses.
-They select four courses from the chosen emphasis area.
+They complete the two required core courses then select four courses from the chosen emphasis area.

 Required Core